Access to Mental Health Toolkit

 In order to avoid delays that may result when someone requests a sign language interpreter or other communication access services, it is important to have contact information for qualified service providers ready and available to appointment schedulers.
 These individuals also need to be made aware of and comfortable with the process of requesting and scheduling these service providers.

-In Arkansas, there are three interpreter referral agencies* that coordinate access services:
+In Arkansas, there are four interpreter referral agencies that coordinate interpreting and other communication access services.
+They are listed below in alphabetical order.

 When access is not achieved proactively through design of a product, process or service, individual accommodations provide an alternative means to achieve access.
 The ADA requires that businesses provide "reasonable modifications" and "auxiliary aids" when necessary so that everyone has an equal opportunity to benefit from services and participate in programs.